conor-smith/3403Project/README.md

 ## Getting Started
 TODO fill out OS versions
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes (tested on Windows, Linux and macOS 10.14.4).
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 While in your virtual environment, install the following: